Metric Spaces of Arbitrary Finitely-Generated Scaling Group

-For metric spaces $X$ with a compatible measure $\mu$, the Scaling Group of $(X,\mu)$ is the subgroup $\Gamma$ of $\mathbb{R}^+$ of positive real numbers $\gamma$ for which there are quasi-isometries coarsely scaling $\mu$ by a factor of $\gamma$.
-In this paper we consider spaces that are uniformly discrete with bounded geometry where volume is given by the counting measure.
-We show that for any finitely generated $\Gamma \subset \R^+$ there exists a space $X_\Gamma$ with scaling group $\Gamma$.
+For a metric space $X$ with a compatible measure $\mu$, Genevois and Tessera defined the Scaling Group of $(X,\mu)$ as the subgroup $\Gamma$ of $\mathbb{R}_{>0}$ of positive real numbers $\gamma$ for which there are quasi-isometries of $X$ coarsely scaling $\mu$ by a factor of $\gamma$ \cite{GenevoisTessera2}.
+We show that for any finitely generated subgroup $\Gamma$ of $\mathbb{R}_{>0}$ there exists a space $N_\Gamma$, bi-Lipschitz equivalent to a graph of finite degree, with scaling group $\Gamma$.